amirmasp/PerfectBinaryTree/README.md

 ## TreeNode.hpp:
 n of TreeNode Objects are used to create this->PBT.

-TODO: make the node bidirectional.
+TODO: Make the nodes bidirectional (use doubly Linked list nodes).

 ## PerfectBinaryTree.cpp:
 This DataType object has members for traversing inside PBT.